Seiya Suzuki Preview, Player Props: Cubs vs. Tigers

-Seiya Suzuki -- with a slugging percentage of .697 in his past 10 games, including three home runs -- will be in action for the Chicago Cubs versus the Detroit Tigers, with Alex Faedo on the mound, on August 21 at 6:40 PM ET.
+The Chicago Cubs, including Seiya Suzuki and his .778 slugging percentage over his past 10 games, take on starter Reese Olson and the Detroit Tigers at Comerica Park, Tuesday at 6:40 PM ET.

-He notched a home run while going 1-for-3 in his last game against the Royals.
+He hit a home run while going 2-for-4 in his most recent game against the Tigers.

 Seiya Suzuki Game Info & Props vs. the Tigers